CPR-RSS/CPR-RSS.github.io/README.md

 # Conference Paper Reading RSS.

 This is a simple repo for improving (**computer science**) conference paper reading experience.
 We try to parse the paper information(title, abstract, url) of all the papers for a certain conference and generate an RSS XML file.
-You can subscribe our resource to read papers with your **PC/PAD/PHONE** as long as you have an RSS reader on it.
+You can subscribe to our resource to read papers with your **PC/PAD/PHONE** as long as you have an RSS reader on it.

 ## Usage

-You can use **any RSS reader** to subscribe our resource.
+You can use **any RSS reader** to subscribe to our resource.
 In Mac, we recommend using [Leaf](https://itunes.apple.com/cn/app/leaf-rss-%E6%96%B0%E9%97%BB%E9%98%85%E8%AF%BB%E5%99%A8/id576338668?mt=12)(**NOTE: most of the emails also support RSS subscription, just Goole it**. btw, use [feedDemon](http://www.feeddemon.com/) for windows as suggested by [charlesliucn](https://github.com/charlesliucn)).
 If you are using Leaf, it should look like follows:

 ### First, subscribe to the resource: